AndersDJohnson/map-builder-java/README.md

   .build();
 ```

-Or, pass an existing map.
+Or, pass an existing map to be modified.
 Also allows choice of `Map` implementation:

 ```java
 Map<String, Integer> m = new MapBuilder<>(new LinkedHashMap<String, Integer>())